Marcelektro/Minecraft-PlayerCrasher/README.md

 # Minecraft Player Crasher
 Crash Minecraft Players XDD

+WARNING: This plugin works only on 1.8.8 Spigot, in my case I used Paper Spigot.
+It WILL NOT work on other server versions than this without recoding.
+If you want I can make mutli version support, but tell me on my discord (link at the bottom)

 You are here probably of this video: https://www.youtube.com/watch?v=nAnpaccFFs4

 Important: Make good use of it!
 It's mean to crash innocents :(